 SJÖGREN'S SYNDROME TREATMENT

-Treatment of Sjögren’s syndrome can be divided into three basic areas (see "Treatment of dry eyes in Sjögren's syndrome" and "Treatment of dry mouth and other non-ocular sicca symptoms in Sjögren's syndrome" and "Treatment of systemic and extraglandular manifestations of Sjögren's syndrome"):
+Treatment of Sjögren’s syndrome can be divided into three basic areas (see "Treatment of dry eye in Sjögren's syndrome: General principles and initial therapy" and "Treatment of dry mouth and other non-ocular sicca symptoms in Sjögren's syndrome" and "Overview of the management and prognosis of Sjögren's syndrome"):

-●Treatment of dry eyes and mouth
+●Treatment of dry eyes and mouth.

-- Treatment of problems such as oral yeast infections, eyelid irritation (blepharitis), and acid reflux.
+●Treatment of problems such as oral yeast infections, eyelid irritation (blepharitis), and acid reflux.
 These problems can complicate Sjögren’s syndrome and can make the condition less responsive to other therapies.

-Dry eye treatments — Most people use artificial tears (eye drops) to treat dry eyes.
-Many different solutions are available; a clinician can recommend an appropriate choice based upon your pattern of dryness and of fluid production in the eye.
+Treatment of dry eyes and dry mouth — Most people use artificial tears (eye drops) to treat dry eyes.
+Many different solutions are available; a clinician can recommend an appropriate choice based upon your pattern of dryness and fluid production in the eye.

 Another approach is a simple procedure called punctal occlusion.
-In this procedure, an ophthalmologist inserts small plugs into the tear ducts in the corner of the lower eyelid, nearest the nose, where the tears normally collect and drain into the nose.
+In this procedure, an ophthalmologist inserts tiny plugs into the tear ducts in the corner of the lower eyelid, nearest the nose, where the tears normally collect and drain into the nose.
 By blocking this duct, your tears stay on the eye longer.
 There are several types of plugs, one of which does not touch the surface of the eyeball; these plugs are generally preferred.

 Replacing secretions in the mouth — Sipping on water throughout the day is an easy and effective treatment of dry mouth for many people.
 The water does not have to be swallowed.
-It can be rinsed around the mouth and can then be spit out.
+It can be rinsed around the mouth and then spit out.

 Toothpaste with fluoride (or a special fluoride rinse or varnish) may help to prevent cavities.
 A fluoride treatment after each dental cleaning may also be helpful.

-Treating other problems
+Treating other Sjögren’s-related problems

 Dry nose — It is important to treat dry nose or stuffiness because blocked nasal passages can increase mouth breathing and can worsen dry mouth.
 Saline nasal sprays are available in most drugstores.

 Reflux (heartburn) — Acid reflux is more common in people with Sjögren’s syndrome.
 This is probably due to the decreased production of saliva, which normally helps to reduce the acidity of stomach acid.
 Treatment of reflux in people with Sjögren’s syndrome is similar to treatment in other people.
-(See "Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)

 Low-dose glucocorticoids (also called steroids) such as prednisone may improve joint pain.
 However, glucocorticoids are generally recommended for short-term treatment because of serious side effects with long-term use (eg, weight gain, high blood pressure, diabetes, bone thinning).

 Vasculitis — Vasculitis is inflammation of blood vessels.
 Damage to arteries or veins may result in bleeding, pain, and damage to skin, nerves, and internal organs.
 When vasculitis occurs, it often requires treatment with drugs that suppress the immune system.
 Medications such as cyclophosphamide, azathioprine, or mycophenolate mofetil may be prescribed by clinicians experienced in their use.
 Careful monitoring for side effects and for response to treatment is necessary.
-(See "Patient information: Vasculitis (Beyond the Basics)".)
+(See "Patient education: Vasculitis (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

-Your healthcare provider is the best source of information for questions and concerns related to your medical problem.
+Your health care provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
-Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
+Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.